Jair Jurrjens: Lincoln Saltdogs

 On April 16, 2025, Jurrjens signed with the Lincoln Saltdogs of the American Association of Professional Baseball.
 He made one start for Lincoln, taking the loss after allowing eight runs on seven hits with two strikeouts across 1 2/3 innings pitched.
 Jurrjens was released by the Saltdogs on May 13.

 International career

-Jurrjens joined fellow Curaçao native Andruw Jones on the Netherlands national team for the 2006 World Baseball Classic (WBC).
-Jurrjens pitched one inning against Puerto Rico in the WBC, giving up three runs and earning him a loss.
+Jurrjens pitched for the Netherlands national team in the 2006 World Baseball Classic (WBC).
+He pitched one inning against Puerto Rico in the WBC, giving up three runs and earning him a loss.

-Jurrjens played for the Netherlands in the 2017 WBC, with a 1–0 record, 2.38 ERA and 9 strikeouts in a team-leading 11 1/3 innings in three games.
+Jurrjens pitched for the Netherlands in the 2017 WBC, with a 1–0 record, 2.38 ERA and 9 strikeouts in a team-leading 11 1/3 innings in three games.
 He was named to a preliminary roster for the 2023 WBC but was not on the final roster and did not pitch in the tournament.
 He also pitched for the Netherlands in the WBSC Premier12 tournament in 2015 and 2019 and the qualifying tournament for the 2020 Olympics.

+Coaching career

-Jurrjens was a coach for the Netherlands in the 2023 European championship.
+Jurrjens was a coach for the Netherlands in the 2023 European championship and 2026 WBC.